Optimal Cox Regression Subsampling Procedure with Rare Events: Numerical Results

-For the time-dependent covariate simulations, we took all previous settings, and added a time-dependent covariate that mimics the number of CRC screening tests that individuals may experience throughout their life.
+For the time-dependent covariate, we replicated all previous settings, and added a covariate that mimics the number of CRC screening tests that individuals may experience throughout their life.
 The times between two consecutive tests were sampled from a $Unif(3,12)$ distribution, and each observation may undergo up to 4 tests.
-At each time $t$, the time-dependent covariate holds the cumulative number of tests the individual had up to that moment.
-The time-dependent covariate's coefficient was set to $\beta^o_{dep}=0.25$, and in setting B, $c_{\lambda_0}$ was changed to 0.05.
-Similarly to the failure times, the censoring times were sampled such that they are dependent on the underlying covariates, and are conditionally independent to the failure times, given those covariates.
-Specifically, a vector of coefficients $\beta^C=(0.15,-0.1,0.15,-0.1,0.15,-0.1)^T$, $\beta^C_{dep}=0.2$, and $\lambda^C_0(t) = 0.2I(t<6) + 0.15 I(t\ge6)$ were used.
+At each time, the covariate holds the cumulative number of tests up to that moment.
+The time-dependent covariate's coefficient was set to $\beta^o_{dep}=0.15$, and in setting B, $c_{\lambda_0}=0.05$.
+The censoring times are sampled similarly to the failure times, with a vector of coefficients $\beta^C=(0.15,-0.1,0.15,-0.1,0.15,-0.1)^T$, $\beta^C_{dep}=0.1$, and $\lambda^C_0(t) = 0.2I(t<6) + 0.15 I(t\ge6)$.
+Conditionally on the covariates, the censoring and failure times are independent.